cdelorme/log-test/readme.md

 You can build the raw executable and run it:

     go build
-    log-test -t 30 2> test.log
+    log-test -t 120 2> test.log

 Or you can run the software directly:

-    go run main.go -t 30 2> test.log
+    go run main.go -t 120 2> test.log

+This will take up a sizable amount of space on disk, as it will write to the log file as quickly as possible.  **That is the softwares only purpose.**

 _If you run a line-count against all the log files and it is different from the count the software printed, then logrotate lost messages._  At least, in theory.

-It probably would make sense to experiment with different cutoff sizes, the default size is very small (300k) and may take less time to copy, therefore reducing the time-slice between copying and emptying the log file.
+The logrotate size configuration value is only considered when logrotate itself is executed via crontab.
+Therefore the file may exceed the size limit by a significant amount, unless you force the logrorate operation to occur more regularly.
+A more regular interval with smaller sizes may result in less data lost during the copytruncate "time slice", and is worth investigating.

 ## operation